lingruby-pl/linux-lingruby/README.md

 ######            Speed: 1696 MHz min/max: 800/1700 MHz Core speeds (MHz): 1: 1696 2: 1696 3: 1696 4: 1696

 ***
+###### Patches developed and offered only for the last, stable line (not EOL).
+###### Active support is offered only for this kernel line.
+###### Any others are not supported anymore, but you can find patchsets for previous versions of kernel in "archive" directory.
+###### The patchset not includes upstream bugfixes patches from kernel line 5.XX.
+###### You should applied them on your own.
+It should be possible to applied patchset on any supported version of kernel, but I personally support only the last possible version of kernel from stable branch.
+###### The patchset contains various patches developed by their authors, always in the newest versions and sometimes with fixes from master branch or from the other authors when it's necessary.

+***

 ###### patchset  [linux-lucjan](https://github.com/sirlucjan/linux-lucjan)